cardano-community/guild-operators/README.md

 # Important:
 - Intention: Test pre-releases in a controlled environment to prevent connecting with incompatible versions on IOHK network and also have a stable environment to learn/study.
-- Remember: To avoid spamming logs of nodes of other network (invalid block0), please ensure to not re-use IP-port combination between different networks
+- Remember: To avoid spamming logs of nodes of other network, please ensure to not re-use IP-port combination between different networks
 - Also Remember: Before starting node for the first time, ensure respective storage/db folders are empty
 - Cap: Pools intending to run their stake pool have been distributed 1000000000 Test Lovelaces, would be great if we use it as a cap.
 - The information below is not complete and only intended for usage between the operators using these networks.